whitneyburton/portfolios/students/1801-front/austin-wiedenman/AustinWiedenman.md

 ## Areas of Emphasis

+Repeating Mod 1 was a great opportunity for me to acoomplish goals that I was unable to acheive last time through.
 This module I set out to gain an understanding of javascript foundations and develop a better approach to growth-mindset.
+I wanted to be able to handle the load and be able to take the time to remember my personal happiness.
+A big part of me having greater success this go around was focusing on time-boxing and rewarding myself for acheiveing small conquerable goals.
+I am thankful that I repeated and I think that I will be better off for it.

 ## Rubric Scores